Administrator of the United States Agency for International Development

 The administrator of the United States Agency for International Development is the head of the United States federal government's Agency for International Development (USAID).

 The administrator is officially nominated by the president of the United States and confirmed by the United States Senate.
-A 2017 reorganisation of the US National Security Council, placed the USAID administrator as a permanent member on the Deputies Committee.
+A 2017 reorganization of the US National Security Council placed the USAID administrator as a permanent member on the Deputies Committee.